Don Coryell: 1977 season

-Cardinals finished 7–7 and missed the playoffs again in Coryell's final season.
-They were again in contention after ten games having won six in a row to stand in the NFC wild card spot at 7–3, but collapsed to lose four in a row, beginning with an embarrassing 55–14 loss to the Miami Dolphins on national television.
+The Cardinals finished 7–7 and missed the playoffs again in Coryell's final season.
+They were again in contention after ten games having won six consecutive games to stand in the NFC wild card spot at 7–3, but collapsed to lose four, beginning with an embarrassing 55–14 loss to the Miami Dolphins on national television.
 While the offense remained strong, the defense lacked the depth to overcome a number of injuries, and became one of the league's weaker units.

 St. Louis were eliminated from playoff contention following their penultimate game, a 26–20 home defeat by Washington.
 Coryell showed anger at the Cardinals fans and organization after the game, saying that the fans had verbally abused both himself and his family, that he had lower wages and fewer assistant coaches than his rivals, and that he should have more of a say over which new players were drafted.
 Following a meeting with Bidwill on December 12, the owner said that he expected Coryell to return as head coach the following season, though Coryell stated he was still disappointed and upset.
 The following day, what he had believed to be an off the record conversation with Jack Murphy was published in the San Diego Union.
 The piece contained more Coryell quotes critical of the Cardinals organization, bemoaning a lack of spending, the quality of his defensive players, and a restrictive contract that forbade Coryell from having any business interests without Bidwill's permission, as well as predicting that the Cardinals would keep getting worse over the next two seasons, and stating that he would only stay in St. Louis if his salary was increased by enough for his family to live in San Diego.
 Coryell didn't deny the veracity of the quotes, describing them as a 'terrible mistake' and stating that he and Bidwill had made progress over his contract concerns during their meeting, as well as discussing plans to increase the role of Coryell and his staff in the drafting process.